Rocío Dúrcal: Singing

-In 1990, she recorded her first album on CD format entitled Si Te Pudiera Mentir.
+In 1990, she recorded her first album on CD format entitled Si te pudiera mentir.
 In 1991, Durcal offered a concert at the National Auditorium in Mexico City, recorded in a double disc El Concierto...
 En Vivo.
 Between 1992 and 1993 she recorded the album Desaires, produced by the Mexican singer and songwriter Joan Sebastián.
 In this album she reprises ranchera.

 In 1995, she launched her production Hay Amores Y Amores, with songs written and produced by the Argentine Roberto Livi.
 For this album she was nominated again to the Grammy Awards in the category "Best Latin Pop Album".
 In 1997 the double album Juntos Otra Vez brought Rocío Dúrcal and Juan Gabriel together again for the last time.
 That album was made by an engagement with the record company and not by the desire of both artists to continue to cooperate.

-In 1998, under the direction of her discoverer Luis Sanz, Dúrcal starred in the Spanish TV show Los negocios de mamá, broadcast by Televisión Española.
-In 2000, she celebrated 40 years in the industry.
+In 1998, under the direction of Luis Sanz, she starred in the TVE commedy series Los negocios de mamá.
+In 2000, she celebrated forty years in the industry.
 In that year she returned to ranchera music with the album Caricias, under the production of songwriter and producer Bebu Silvetti.
 In 2001 Rocío Dúrcal recorded Entre Tangos y Mariachi, again produced by Bebu Silvetti, an album that includes 10 of the most famous Argentine tango arrangements interpreted with ranchero/bolero style like her previous album.
 In the summer of 2001 Dúrcal made a successful tour in Spain, 13 years after her last Spanish performance.

 After a year and a half absence, she returned to the stage on 19 September 2002 with a concert at the National Auditorium in Mexico, which was recorded in a double album that was released on CD and then on DVD on 22 October 2002, En Concierto...
 Inolvidable.
 The album was nominated for a Latin Grammy Award.

 In 2003, the artist received another Latin Grammy Award nomination for her album Caramelito, produced by Kike Santander.
 In May 2004 she returned to Spain to record what would be her last album, Alma Ranchera, which was nominated for a Latin Grammy Award.